theoapp/ansible-role-theo-agent/README.md

 Author Information
 ------------------

-This role was create in 2019 by [Gizero](https://github.com/gizero)
+This role was created in 2019 by [Gizero](https://github.com/gizero)